Amarjeet325/timelycapsule-web/README.md

    The application will be available at http://localhost:3000.

+   sign in with
+   username: user@example.com
+   password: password

-5. \_Build the docker image
+6. \_Build the docker image
    docker build -t timelycapsule-web .
    If it fails the first time, check your internet connection and try again

-6. Run the docker container:
+7. Run the docker container:
    docker run -d -p 3000:3000 timelycapsule-web

 ## Contribution Guidelines